SciCatProject/frontend/docs/contributors/configurable_actions_technical.md

 - **form**: Submits data via HTTP form POST/GET to a given endpoint (`url`), optionally opening new tabs/windows.
 - **xhr**: Sends AJAX (XHR) requests (e.g., PATCH/POST) for more complex workflows.
 This type of action can be used to configure a call to the BE.
 - **link**: Simple redirect to a URL.
-- **json-download**: Execute a call to a remote URL and expect a json payload that can be downloaded by the user through the browser.
+- **json-download**: Executes a call to a remote URL and expects a JSON payload that can be downloaded by the user through the browser.
 The action allows to define the name of the file to be downloaded.

 ### 3. Variable and Input Substitution